MaggieDaisy/Easy_Skincare/README.md

 * [**GitHub**](https://github.com/) - GitHub hosting site was used to store the source code for the Website, and Git Pages was used for the deployment of the live version of site.
 * [**Git**](https://git-scm.com/) - Git was used as version control software to commit and push code to the GitHub repository where the source code is stored.
 * [**Heroku**](https://www.heroku.com) - Cloud Application Platform is a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud
+* [**Stripe**](https://stripe.com/en-no) - an Irish-American financial services and software which offers payment processing software and application programming interfaces for e-commerce websites and mobile applications.
+* [**Amazon Web Services**](https://aws.amazon.com/) - subsidiary of Amazon providing on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered pay-as-you-go basis.
 * [**Stack Overflow**](https://stackoverflow.com/) - was used as a general source of knowledge.
 * [**w3schools**](https://www.w3schools.com/howto/default.asp) - was used as a general source of knowledge.
 * [**Google Chrome Developer Tools**](https://developers.google.com/web/tools/chrome-devtools) - this built-in developer tool was used to inspect page elements and help debug issues with the site layout and test different styles